 Seldom: Bending, reaching overhead.

-Bachelor’s degree in a related field, such as education, psychology, sociology, or research methodology, or equivalency, plus two years of related experience.
+Bachelor’s degree in a related scientific field, or equivalency, plus two years of related experience.
 Demonstrated human relations and effective communication skills required.
 A valid Utah Driver’s License may be required in certain departments.

 Type Benefited Staff